-Woodies strikes a chord among many wooden sunglasses wearers because of their popularity and appealing good looks.
+Woodies strike a chord among many wooden sunglasses wearers because of their popularity and appealing good looks.
 More than just popular, Woodies are unique in their appearance and design.
-The manufacturer points out that bamboo has a tensile strength greater than steel and much lighter.
-Here are some of the other qualities Woodies can brag about.
+The manufacturer points out that bamboo has a tensile strength greater than steel and is much lighter.
+Here are some of the other qualities Woodies Sunglasses can brag about.

 These are the first non-bamboo sunglasses on our list.
 Mr. Woodini has a variety of wood sunglasses, many of which show up on “best of” lists.
-This version, in particular, is engaging with its over-sized lenses.
+These cool sunglasses, in particular, are engaging with their oversized lenses and bold frames.
 These glasses ship to the US and UK from Israel.
 Here are some of the things a pair of these wood sunglasses have going for them.

-These sunglasses are offered by a California company whose priority is sustainability.
+These bamboo shades are offered by a California company whose priority is sustainability.
 A little higher in price than many on our list, these sunglasses are the epitome of both style and function.
 Here are their specs.

-Unique and a little to the higher end of the wooden sunglasses price scale, the only problem anyone has with these wood sunglasses is finding them in stock.
+Unique and a little to the higher end of the wooden sunglasses price scale, the only problem anyone has with these bold frames is finding them in stock.
 They move quickly.
 These handcrafted sunglasses have attractive frames and arms made of oak.
 Here are the details.

 If you’re interested in a very different look, check out these tmbr sunglasses. tmbr has a fantastic variety of wooden sunglasses.
 With these carbonized black bamboo glasses, people who look at you may not realize you’re wearing wooden glasses, but they can’t help noticing how attractive they are.
 Here are the specifications.